era-platform/cene/docs/source/common/namespaces.rst

 procure-contribute-listener
 ---------------------------

-Call with ``ns dexable-key (fn singleton-table)``
+Call with ``ns key (fn singleton-table)``

-Monadically, contributes to the listener contribution map on the namespace.
+Monadically, given a namespace, a name to use as a key, and a listener function, contributes to the listener contribution map on the namespace.
 The listener function will be called monadically in a different future tick each time an entry is contributed to the namespace's element contribution map.
 The listener is given a singleton table containing the entry contributed.
 If more than one listener contribution is given for the same key, an error occurs; all listener contributors, element contributors, and ticks begun by these contributions are in error, and their ticks' side effects are invalidated.

 This is a way to make frameworks that are extensible in the sense of the open-world assumption (OWA).